Englemere Pond

-For much of its recorded history the site has been part of a great Royal Hunting Forest that surrounded Windsor Castle and today is still part of The Crown Estate.
+For much of its recorded history the site has been part of a great Royal Hunting Forest that surrounded Windsor Castle.
+It is still part of The Crown Estate.

 Englemere Pond is featured on Great Places for Circular Walks.